pupilfirst/wd101-scripts/05-how-to-use-canvas/03-loading-external-images/README.md

 And yes, if we scroll down a bit, we can see that the second and third arguments are simply the X & Y co-ordinates at which the image will be placed.

 However, we have a small problem here.
-This line of code is loading an image that is _already_ on-screen, and _then_ putting in on the canvas.
-What _we_ really want to do is load an image, from our computer and display it straight onto the `canvas` element.
+This line of code is taking an image that is _already_ on-screen, and _then_ placing it on the canvas.
+What _we_ really want to do is load an image, from our computer, or server, and display it straight onto the `canvas` element.

 Let's try changing our search string a bit to see if we can find a better result.
 Instead of `canvas insert image`, I'm going to search for `canvas load image`.
 Let's see if that makes a difference.